 As soon as the debate is over and the adjudicator has announced the winner, write that information on the bottom of the 'Chairperson and results form', take a photo on your phone, and email it to debating@det.nsw.edu.au on the spot.
-The organisers will record the result and get back to you with your next match-up.
+The organisers will record the result and you'll be able to see it online after a day or so along with all the other results for the competition.
 If you forget to do this and lose the form, just email as many details as you can as soon as you can.
-Finally, remember that both teams are responsible for sending in the result - don't just assume the other team will do it.
+Finally, remember that both teams are responsible for sending in the result -don't just assume the other team will do it.